 Possible options for replacing Robinson include:

 2. Finding a third wide receiver in the bargain bin, which is where they found Robinson last summer when no one else wanted him.

 The Cowboys need help on defense and on the offensive line.
-They're pretty well stocked at receiver.
-Falling in love with Robinson and overpaying him off of his first good season would be a free-agent gamble, and given their strengths and their needs, it's one the Cowboys would do well to let some other team make.
+They're pretty well-stocked at receiver.
+Falling in love with Robinson and overpaying him off his first good season would be a free-agent gamble, and given their strengths and their needs, it's one the Cowboys would do well to let some other team make.